adaskar/GestureDeamon/README.md

      ```bash
      open /Applications/GestureDaemon.app
      ```
-5. When prompted, grant Accessibility in **System Settings → Privacy & Security → Accessibility**.
+5. When prompted, grant Accessibility in **System Settings → Privacy & Security → Accessibility** (and Input Monitoring if using direct Bluetooth LE).
-6. Click the menu bar icon to toggle **Launch at Login**.
+6. Click the menu bar icon or press `⌘,` to configure your preferences and enable **Launch at Login**.

 ---